 The amount payable is determined in accordance with a formula based upon the injured person’s level of impairment.
-The percentage of the impairment is determined according to the American Medical Association's Guides to Evaluation of Permanent Impairment, 4th Edition.

 If the TAC or a judge agrees that the injured person has a 'serious injury' due to another person’s negligence, the injured person can be awarded compensation for pain and suffering and economic loss into the future.
 In most cases this claim needs to be brought within six years of the injury.